This page is a printable version of: https://www.iow.nhs.uk/getting-involved/help-us-improve/PALS.htm

 The Trust welcomes comments and suggestions from everyone: patients, visitors, carers or relatives.
 Such feedback allows us to learn from your experience so we can improve the services we offer.

-Making a complaint or raising a concern will not adversely affect your care and treatment; and no information will be held within your clinical records.
+Making a complaint or providing feedback will not adversely affect your care and treatment; and no information will be held within your clinical records.

-The PALS Office can be found beside the Main Hospital entrance reception and the Patient Experience Team are there to offer information and advice to help address any concerns you may have.
+The PALS Office can be found beside the Main Hospital entrance reception and the PALS Team are there to offer information and advice to help address any issues you may have.

 Telephone Number: 01983 534850 or via the Hospital Switchboard: 01983 822099.

 Office hours are 09:30 - 16:00 Monday to Friday (excluding Bank Holidays); visitors are welcome to visit the office in person between 10:00 - 15:00 hours, when staff will be available to meet you face to face, outside of these hours emails and phone calls are managed.

 Throughout the hospital you will find PALS leaflets that provide information on how to give us general feedback about your experience of the Trust, whether positive or negative.

 If you have any concerns or questions, we would appreciate you raising it with the ward or department at the earliest opportunity.
 This gives us the chance to address any issues you may have promptly.